Shoulder Pain: Causes and Treatments

 Exercises are an important part of physiotherapy treatment as it can help to improve strength and flexibility.
 A physiotherapist will prescribe exercises as part of treatment to strengthen the muscles and joints in your shoulder, not only strengthening it but reducing the likelihood of a repeated injury.

 Chiropractic care may also be beneficial for those with shoulder pain.
 Chiropractors use manual adjustments to realign the spine which may help to relieve tension in the neck and shoulders.
 This, in turn, can help to reduce pain and inflammation.

 Through procedures such as manipulation, chiropractors can readjust your alignment to reduce pressure placed on an injured shoulder.
 This can enable the shoulder to work freely and thus reduce pain.
 This is particularly valuable when recovering from injury as continuous shoulder pain can be caused by pressure and tension placed on the joint.

 Like physiotherapy, chiropractors will often use ultrasound therapy and massage to help relieve tension in the muscles.
 They may also prescribe exercises for you to do at home to improve your strength and flexibility.

 Why Falcon Health?

-At Falcon Health, we are specialists in dealing with continuous shoulder pain through physiotherapy and chiropractic care.
-We have successfully treated many patients with shoulder pain and can help you get back to your life without the continuous discomfort.
+At Falcon Health, we are specialists in understanding treatments and causes of shoulder pain through physiotherapy and chiropractic care.
+We have successfully treated many patients with shoulder pain and can help you get back to your life without continuous discomfort.

-If you are experiencing continuous shoulder pain, then contact us today!
+If you are experiencing continuous pain and would like to understand the cause of shoulder pain, then contact us today!
 Our team of experts will be more than happy to discuss your pain with you and develop a bespoke recovery plan to suit you.

 Article: Phoenix Marketing